gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

   presented by a joining bot to ensure that particular keypair has been issued an identity already.
 Clients can provide any public key they like, including that of an existing bot.

+Given these downsides, we'll prefer to implement UUID instance identifiers.
+Most of the technical challenge lies in adapting the join process to accept client certificate authentication for re-joins, at which point adding a new certificate field is trivial.

 ### BotInstance Resource